 Ultrasound imaging provides physicians with valuable data that facilitates the accurate diagnosis of various health conditions.
-Ultrasound may also be performed to monitor the status of existing status.
+It may also be performed to monitor the status of existing conditions.

-Ultrasound is a form of diagnostic imaging.
-The image that is produced through sound frequency is called a sonogram.
-The sound waves that enable us to capture images of internal structures are too high to be heard by the human ear.
-The frequencies emitted echo off of organs and other tissues, providing a clear image for interpretation by a radiologist.
-For instance, an ultrasound may be performed to determine if gallstones exist in the gallbladder.
+For instance, a doctor may use an ultrasound to determine if gallstones exist in the gallbladder.
 If stones are present, sound waves will echo back after “hitting” them.
-This will be displayed on the monitor for the technologist to record.
-Sonograms are interpreted by a radiologist, who provides a written report to the referring physician.
+This will show on the monitor for the technologist to record.
+A radiologist interprets the sonograms and provides a written report to the referring physician.

 Ultrasound can also be used to identify abdominal, kidney, heart, or liver conditions.
-Ultrasound may detect tumors and other abnormal masses, and may be used to assess changes in organ contours, size, or appearance.
+It may detect tumors and other abnormal masses, and may assess changes in organ contours, size, or appearance.

-Most ultrasound examinations are performed with the patient lying face-up in a comfortable position.
-If necessary for higher-quality images, the patient will be turned to one side or the other.
+For most ultrasound examinations, the patient is lying face-up in a comfortable position.
+If necessary for higher-quality images, the patient turns to one side or the other.

-After proper position has been attained, water-based gel is applied to the skin.
+After the patient is in the proper position, a water-based gel is applied to the skin.
 This enables the sonographer to maintain contact with the body in order to successfully direct sound waves to the appropriate area.
-A transducer, which is a small hand piece, is set into the gel and moved across the target site to capture the images needed.
-Only slight pressure is needed to maintain contact between the hand piece and the skin, so ultrasound is typically a painless procedure.
+A transducer, which is a small hand piece, is set into the gel.
+The doctor moves it across the target site to capture the images.
+Only slight pressure is necessary to maintain contact between the hand piece and the skin.
+It is typically a painless procedure.
 In some situations, mild tenderness may occur.
-When images have been recorded, the skin is wiped clean and the patient is free to leave the facility.
+Once the radiologist records the images, he or she will wipe the skin is wiped clean and the patient is free to leave the facility.

 Ultrasound may be performed in a number of ways.
-Above, the standard ultrasound procedure has been explained.
-In some instances, ultrasound imaging is achieved with a different probe rather than the conventional hand piece.
-This type of imaging may include transvaginal ultrasound, where the sanitized and covered probe is inserted into the vaginal cavity.
+Above is the standard procedure.
+In some instances, it is with a different probe rather than the conventional hand piece.
+This type of imaging may include transvaginal ultrasound.
+The doctor sanitizes and covers a probe to insert into the vaginal cavity.
 This is to attain a closer look at the pelvic organs.

-Preparation may be required for your exam.
+Preparation may be necessary for your exam.
 Please contact our facility to inquire.

-Doppler ultrasound is a technique through which blood vessels can be evaluated.
+Doppler is a technique that evaluates blood vessels.
 Various types of doppler ultrasound enable clinicians to: